-The Frank Watson Book Prize is awarded in odd-numbered years for the best monograph, edited collection and/or book-length original work on Scottish History published in the previous two years.
+The Frank Watson Book Prize is awarded in odd-numbered years for the best monograph, edited collection and/or book-length original work on Scottish History published in the previous two years (between 1 January 2019 and 31 December 2020).
 The prize consists of a cash award, an invitation to present a plenary lecture and permission to advertise success in the competition.
-We are pleased to announce that our 2019 competition is now open.
+We are pleased to announce that our 2021 competition is now open.

-Authors, publishers or other sponsors should submit two copies of the nominated book with covering letter as follows for consideration by 30 April 2019.
+Authors, publishers or other sponsors should submit three copies of the nominated book with covering letter as follows by 30 June 2021 for consideration.

 MCKN Extension 1008